Prayer - Part 1

 "Give us this day our daily bread"

-As the Hebrews wandering in the desert relied on the manna from heaven for their physical nourishment, we are asking for our Spiritual nourishment.
-Not only are we asking for this, but we are also asking for the necessary physical sustainment in this temporal life to do His will.
+As the Hebrews wandering in the desert relied on the manna from heaven for their physical nourishment, we are asking for our spiritual nourishment.
+Not only are we asking for this, but we are also asking for the necessary physical sustenance in this temporal life to do His will.

 "And forgive us our trespasses, as we forgive those who trespass against us"

-Trespasses have been called debt's in other translations, this is due to the nature of sins in the "economy of grace" which we will go over in module 2.
+Trespasses have been called "debts" in other translations; this is due to the nature of sins in the "economy of grace," which we will examine in Module 2.
 However, this petition is asking for the forgiveness of our sins against God, as we forgive those who sin against us.

 "And lead us not into temptation"

-Here we are asking God to deliver us from temptation by either allowing us to not be tempted or to give us the graces to resist temptation.
+Here we are asking God to deliver us from temptation by either allowing us not to be tempted or by giving us the graces to resist temptation.

 "But deliver us from evil"

-Here we ask God to free us from all evil past, present, and future.
-Particularly the evil of sin and its penalty damnation.
-We ask this in the general form of evil, and not in all forms of evil, namely evils.
-We do this because we ask for liberation from what God deems to be bad for us, and not all evils.
-It is good to pray for freedom or liberation from a particular evil, like sickness, but in all things we submit out will to His Will.
+Here we ask God to free us from all evil—past, present, and future.
+Particularly the evil of sin and its penalty of damnation.
+We ask this in the general form of evil, and not in all forms of evil, namely "evils."
+We do this because we ask for liberation from what God deems to be bad for us, and not from all evils.
+It is good to pray for freedom or liberation from a particular evil, like sickness, but in all things we submit our will to His Will.

 Comments